aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/style/_index.md

 ```

 Represents the indent level for the cell or range.
 Can only be an integer from 0 to 250.

+**Remarks**

 If text horizontal alignment type is set to value other than left or right, indent level will be reset to zero.

 **Returns:**
 int